jonashackt/spring-boot-vuejs/README.md

 #### Using Heroku's Postgres as Database for Spring Boot backend and Vue.js frontend

-First add [Heroku Postgres database](https://elements.heroku.com/addons/heroku-postgresql) for your Heroku app.
+First, add [Heroku Postgres database](https://elements.heroku.com/addons/heroku-postgresql) for your Heroku app.

 Then follow these instructions on Stackoverflow to configure all needed Environment variables in Heroku: https://stackoverflow.com/a/49978310/4964553